Kaprizov, Wild beat Senators 4-2 for 5th straight win - WHIZ News

 GAME NOTES

-Forsberg made 19 saves. … Kaprizov and Zuccarello each scored on Forsberg on Oct.
-27 when the Wild won 4-2 in Ottawa. … The Wild are 13-4-2 in their last 19 games against the Senators.
-Zuccarello has seven goals and 10 assists in 18 career games against the Senators. … Senators RW Austin Watson was fined the maximum allowable amount ($4,054) by the NHL before the game for interference on Red Wings forward Dylan Larkin during their matchup the day before.
+Forsberg made 19 saves.
+He gave up goals to Kaprizov and Zuccarello on Oct.
+27 in a 4-2 win by the Wild in Ottawa. … The Wild are 13-4-2 in their last 19 games against the Senators. … Zuccarello has seven goals and 10 assists in 18 career games against the Senators. … Senators RW Austin Watson was fined the maximum allowable amount ($4,054) by the NHL for interference in the last game.

 UP NEXT